 Review summary: Canon 2000D vs Leica M Typ 262

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Leica M Typ 262?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Less heavy: Is lighter (by 205g or 30 percent) and hence easier to carry around.